 - If you can, offer to accompany the victim should they seek medical services or decide to report the assault to local authorities

-- Ask them if they would like to talk to an SOS Victim Advocate or offer to call SOS for them: 302-831-1001.
-Press 1 to connect with an SOS victim advocate.
+- Ask them if they would like to talk to an licensed clinician or offer to call victim support for them at 302-831-1001, Option 1.

 - Avoid asking for details or asking a lot of questions.
 Telling the story of what happened can be emotionally and physiologically re-traumatizing, so it is important to let the survivor be in the driver’s seat to the conversation.
 If they decide to seek helping resources or report to authorities, they will have to re-tell the story at least a few more times.
 So it is best to try to minimize how many times they have to tell it.

 - Avoid pushing your own agenda about what you think they should do.
 Allow them to begin to regain control by making their own decisions about next steps to take.

 - ALL UD employees (including paid student workers) are mandatory reporters, unless they are designated “confidential” (e.g. CCSD and SWHP counselors).
 View the UD Sexual Misconduct policy for more information.